- research themes

 - In brief

 Leader of the Life Sciences group: Gunnar Klau

 The Life Sciences group at CWI is an interdisciplinary team of mathematicians, computer scientists, theoretical biologists, and bioinformaticians that performs fundamental and application-oriented research on models, theory, algorithms and simulations on topics from the Life Sciences.
 The aim is to understand biological data and processes as well as to provide decision support for domain experts, in particular in biology and medicine.

-The group maintains strong links to partners from (neuro-)biology and medicine, including the Dutch Cancer Institute (NKI), the Academic Medical Center (AMC), the Netherlands Institute for Neuroscience (NIN), and the Free University Medical Center (VUMC).
+The group maintains strong links to partners from (neuro-)biology and medicine, including the Dutch Cancer Institute (NKI), the Academic Medical Center (AMC), and the Free University Medical Center (VUMC).
 The group also participates in the INRIA International team ERABLE.

 A list of the core research themes in the Life Sciences group is given below.
 More details on these topics may be found by following the links in this list.

 - M.T.
 Dittrich*, G.W.
 Klau*, A. Rosenwald, T. Dandekar and T. Müller.
 Identifying functional modules in protein-protein interaction networks: an integrated exact approach.
 In Bioinformatics 24:i223-i231, 2008.
 Outstanding paper award at ISMB 2008. (* shared first authors)